kushpatelj86/CPSC-455-Project/README.md

   Send and receive messages instantly using WebSockets,

 - **User Authentication:**
-  It uses mongo db to store the users
+  It uses mongo db to store the users, it uses the my atlas mongodb account to store all the users

 - **Password Security**
   * Minimum 8 characters